Connecticut:

 This is not the complete Paid Sick Leave law.
 Please contact

-your Human Resources office for additional informat ion.
+your Human Resources office for additional information.

-Effective 10/1/23
+Effective 1/1/25

 Get a Connecticut all-in-one labor law poster

 Instead of printing out pages of mandatory Connecticut and Federal labor law posters, you can purchase a professional, laminated all-in-one labor law poster that guarantees compliance with all Connecticut and federal posting requirements.
-Fully updated for April 2017!
+Fully updated for February 2017!

 Get All-In-One Poster Now